qiskit-advocate/qamp-fall-22/README.md

 - Kick-off: Sep 8
 - Checkpoint 1: Oct 6
 - Checkpoint 2: Nov 3
-- Final showcase: Dec 8
+- Final showcase: Dec 8 (see the recording from the QAMP Fall 22 Final Showcase [here](Final%20Showcase.md))

 ## Commitment from mentees